SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "You…"

 Applejack laid in silence staring at Fluttershy.
-Why was she able to her crush she loved her while asleep but had so much trouble while she was awake?
+Why was she able to tell her crush she loved her while asleep but had so much trouble while she was awake?

 "Fluttershy?"